nosqlbench/nosqlbench-docs/site/content/docs/drivers/http.md

 format below may be familiar.
 This isn't actually the content that is submitted, but it is recognized as a valid way to express the request parameters in a familiar and condensed form.
-A custom config parser makes this form available fo rhose who want to emulate a well-known pattern:
+A custom config parser makes this form available for those who want to emulate a well-known pattern:

 ```yaml
 statements: